July 1 - September 10

 *For bear viewing tours to Chinitna, Hallo Bay, and Brooks Falls we have a minimum age requirement of 7 years or older.
 For families with children under 7 years of age, please ask about our private charter bear viewing trip options.

 For Reserved Fares: Cancellation of trips any time before 60 days prior to your trip you will receive a full refund less a 10% administrative fee.
 After that time, payment/deposits are non-refundable.
-In the event we cancel a trip due to weather, safety issues, or events beyond our control, you have the option of a full refund or to reschedule on a space available basis.
+In the event we cancel a trip due to weather, safety issues, or events beyond our control, you have the option of a full refund or to reschedule for a later date.
 Due to the expense of these trips, we highly recommend purchasing travel insurance to cover any unforeseen circumstances.
 Call for updated COVID-19 Policy.

 Yes… Any trip via aircraft in Alaska requires a strict weight and balance manifest.
 We will be asking for exact clothed weights and the weight of your packs for each of the folks in your group.
 It is imperative that the numbers you provide are accurate.